srechner/marathon/README.md

 An introduction into its functionality and into the kind of experiment that can be performed with our software are presented in an [article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147935) published in PLOS ONE.
 If you want to use this library for your work, please cite

-Steffen Rechner and Annabell Berger. *marathon: An open source software library for the analysis of Markov-Chain Monte Carlo algorithms*.
+> Steffen Rechner and Annabell Berger. *marathon: An open source software library for the analysis of Markov-Chain Monte Carlo algorithms*.
 PLOS ONE **11** (2016).
-DOI: 10.1371/journal.pone.0147935.
+DOI:10.1371/journal.pone.0147935.

 ## Main Features ##